 First, 16th-century Puritans, like many northern European Protestants, were strongly influenced by humanism.
 Humanist philosophers, like Erasmus, promoted the idea that all human life had dignity and worth and that human reason could discern right and wrong.
 Humans didn’t need to rely on revelation from the supernatural, from God, to figure out how to live their lives.
 Humans were able to reason out which form of society and government best promoted human happiness and then to construct that society and government, and were even obligated to do so.
 Not using our reason was an affront to the God which endowed us with it.

 Now the English Puritans believed in the individual.
 Their religious beliefs were centered on the individual person seeking God’s wisdom and receiving God’s grace.
 The only real way to learn about God and what God wanted was to read the Bible.
 The Puritans, like all Protestants of the time, thought the Catholic method of having a priest read a portion of the Bible to an assembled congregation was a travesty.
 The passage was chosen in Rome to fill out the church year, it was read out in Latin to people who didn’t understand it, and the individuals in the congregation felt no connection to it.
 To the Puritans, every person had to be able to read the Bible for themselves, choosing passages based on their own unique spiritual needs, or based on insights gained from sermons or Biblical study groups.
-Only by reading God’s word, in silent contemplation, might one receive God’s grace–salvation from Hell.
-Reading the Bible was the only path to salvation.
+Only by reading God’s word, in silent contemplation, might one receive an understanding of God’s will, and the realization that they had received God’s grace–salvation from Hell.
+Reading the Bible was the only path to discovering one’s salvation (or damnation).

 This meant, astoundingly, that the 16th-century Puritans believed everyone–even girls and women–must be taught to read.
 This was a wild, liberal, revolutionary plank in their platform.
 Universal literacy was undreamt of at the time.
-But the Puritans demanded it; it was the only way people could receive salvation.
+But the Puritans demanded it; it was the only way people could understand God’s will and the state of their own souls.

 Combine this religious conviction with the humanist conviction that all people have value, and you get the Puritan belief that everyone must have the chance to better themselves, both spiritually and materially.
 For if you are poor, then you have no home, no Bible, and no education.
 You can never read the Bible, and you can never be anything but a burden on others.
 So the poor are damned, both on this earth and in the afterlife.
 On earth, they are disdained and mistreated, and they bring others down with them.
 In the afterlife, they are damned.